hadikhan841/weird_paint/README.md

 ## Keeping in touch
 I really want to see how much poeple get creative with this odd painting app.
-If you painted a "wierd painting" feel free to share it with me on twitter with tagging me(<a href="https://twitter.com/hapolook">@hapolook</a>)
+If you painted a "weird painting" feel free to share it with me on twitter with tagging me(<a href="https://twitter.com/hapolook">@hapolook</a>)

 ## Hacking
 This is kind of hackable.You can perform alot of tricks with it, add your own features ,etc.